jlongster/outlet/README.rst

 Status
 ------

-The compiler is robust and mostly finished.
-I am working on the standard library now, as seen in this etherpad: https://etherpad.mozilla.org/HKdNgVXcqk.
-Feel free to add notes.
+The compiler is stable and a full runtime is available (see runtime.ol).
+I am currently working on a register-based virtual machine for Outlet which will solely act as a debugger.
+It will allow Outlet code to be paused, resumed, and inspected, making an in-browser stepping debugger possible.

 The compiler is written 100% in Outlet except for the javascript runtime, so it is completely bootstrapped.